-Steered by Master Printmaker and founder Zhané Warren, Warren Editions is a dynamic printmaking studio and project space in Cape Town.
+Steered by Master Printmaker and founder Zhané Warren, Warren Editions is a dynamic printmaking studio.
 In collaboration with both established and emerging artists, Warren Editions produces and publishes high quality original fine art prints.
-Established in October 2007, Warren Editions is in its 10th year of operation.
+Established in October 2007, Warren Editions is in its 11th year of operation.
 Warren Editions balances a commitment to traditional processes with a creative and flexible attitude.
 The studio specialises in the intaglio techniques of etching and photogravure, as well as monotype and relief.

 At Warren Editions, value is placed on projects that contribute meaningfully to the discourse of contemporary art and culture in South Africa.
 If there’s a word that encapsulates what happens at Warren Editions, it’s ‘collaboration’.
 Warren Editions facilitates a relationship between artist and printmaker – a dialogue of praxis, creative experimentation and technical expertise.
-Warren Editions collaborates with established artists as well as emerging ones – visual practitioners who share our belief in printmaking as a contemporary medium.
-For the artist, realising a project at Warren Editions is an exploratory process, guided by the meeting of the visions of artist and printer, and facilitated by the skills and experience of a dedicated printmaking team.
+Warren Editions collaborates with established artists as well as emerging ones – visual practitioners who share a belief in printmaking as a contemporary medium.
+For the artist, realising a project at Warren Editions is an exploratory process, guided by the meeting of the visions of artist and printer.
 As the Master Printer, Zhané Warren is personally involved in all projects – sharing her experience and knowledge, introducing appropriate techniques and encouraging artists to explore various possibilities in order to discover, in print, their own visual language.
 This sort of layered collaboration between artist and studio, the partnering of play and organisation that is printmaking, invariably leads to new and exciting directions in an artist’s practice.

 Warren Editions fosters a culture of learning with regard to printmaking.
-A pedagogue at heart, Zhané runs workshops on intaglio, monotype, reductive relief and CMYK relief.
-The studio also runs an active internship programme, in which interns spend two months working in the studio, learning valuable printmaking skills within a professional environment.
-Works made at Warren Editions are exhibited in the project space adjacent to the studio and are available for purchase.
+A pedagogue at heart, Zhané runs workshops on intaglio and monotype.
+The studio also runs an active internship programme, in which interns spend two months working in the studio, learning valuable printmaking skills within an organised environment.
+Works made at Warren Editions are available for purchase.
 Alternatively prints can be viewed and purchased online.
 Warren Editions participates annually in all of the South African art fairs, namely the Cape Town Art Fair, FNB Joburg Art Fair and Turbine Art Fair.
 Warren Editions also expanded into the international art fair arena, taking part in the Editions / Artists’ Book Fair in New York in November 2016.

 Among the many exciting collaborations pursued in 2016 were a direct gravure project with Diane Victor, which captured her smoke drawings in print; a linocut project with Dan Halter, using the image of the rock formation that appears on the now defunct Zimbabwean dollar in a range of different colours, satirising the release of the currency in increasingly outrageous denominations; a monotype project with Michael Taylor, for which the studio developed its own watercolours; and a monotype project with Mia Chaplin, the painter’s first sustained engagement with the medium.